baodn19/quadruped-robot-puppi/README.md

 - Servo: FT90M

 # Project Roadmap:
+1. Follow the black line and map the surround in the process
-1. Use computer vision to make the robot follow the closest person
+2. Use computer vision to make the robot follow the closest person
-2. Sync the robot to the simulation
+3. Sync the robot to the simulation